 Self-Scoring Worksheet and Awarding Points.
-All applicants that want to pursue the cost containment points must claim the six points in the Self-Scoring Worksheet; however, during the final scoring by Minnesota Housing, staff will take away the points from those proposals not in the lower half of TDCs for each of the four categories.
-(To identify the 50% of proposals with the lowest costs in each category, Minnesota Housing will include the TDCs of all proposals seeking 9% tax credits, not just those electing to participate in the competition for cost containment points by claiming the points in the Self-Scoring Worksheet.
-However, only those electing to participate in the competition by claiming the points in the Self-Scoring Worksheet will be eligible to receive the points if they are in the lower half of project TDCs.)
+All applicants that want to pursue the cost containment points must claim the 6 points in the self-scoring worksheet; however, during the final scoring by the Agency, staff will take away the points from those proposals not in the lower half of TDCs for each of the four categories.
+(To identify the 50% of proposals with the lowest costs in each category, the Agency will include the TDCs of all proposals seeking 9% tax credits, not just those electing to participate in the competition for cost containment points by claiming the points in the self-scoring worksheet.
+However, only those electing to participate in the competition by claiming the points in the self-scoring worksheet will be eligible to receive the points if they are in the lower half of project TDCs.)

 Applicable Cost Threshold and Unacceptable Practices.
-If a project receives points under this criterion, failure to keep the actual TDC under the "applicable cost threshold" will be considered an unacceptable practice and result in negative four points being awarded in the applicant's next round of tax credit submissions.
+If a project receives points under this criterion, failure to keep the actual TDC under the "applicable cost threshold" will be considered an unacceptable practice as described in the Housing Tax Credit Manual.

 The "applicable cost thresholds" will be determined by the cost-containment selection process.
-Within each of the four development/location types, the TDC per unit of the proposal at the 50th percentile (as identified in the process outlined above) will represent the "applicable cost threshold" that projects receiving cost-containment points will need to meet (with appropriate adjustments for single, family/mixed, and large-family developments).
-For example, if the 50th percentile proposal for new construction in Greater Minnesota is a family/mixed development with a per unit TDC of \$210,000, all new construction family/mixed developments in Greater Minnesota receiving the cost-containment points will need to have a final TDC per unit at or below this threshold when the project is completed.
+Within each of the 4 development/location types, the TDC per unit of the proposal at the 50th percentile (as identified in the process outlined above) will represent the "applicable cost threshold" that projects receiving cost-containment points will need to meet (with appropriate adjustments for single, family/mixed, and large family developments).
+For example, if the 50th percentile proposal for new construction in Greater Minnesota is a family/mixed development with a per unit TDC of \$215,000, all new construction family/mixed developments in Greater Minnesota receiving the cost-containment points will need to have a final TDC per unit at or below this threshold when the project is completed.

-Within the four development/location types, separate thresholds will be published for single, family/mixed, and large-family developments, using the cost-adjustment factors in Table 1.
-In the example above, if the family/mixed category has a \$210,000 threshold, the threshold for large-family developments will be \$221,053 (\$21,000 divided by 0.95 equals \$221,053).
+Within the 4 development/location types, separate thresholds will be published for single, family/mixed, and large-family developments, using the cost-adjustment factors in Table 1.
+In the example above, if the family/mixed category has a \$215,000 threshold, the threshold for large-family developments will be \$226,316 (\$215,000 divided by 0.95 equals \$226,316).
+The thresholds for large-family developments are increased to account for the typically higher costs associated with these developments with larger units.

 Under this process, there will be some cushion for cost overruns for projects that have proposed TDCs less than the applicable cost thresholds.
 However, the project at the 50th percentile, which is the basis of the applicable cost threshold, will have no cushion.
-Its actual TDC per unit will have to be at or below its proposed TDC per unit to avoid the negative four points.
+Its actual TDC per unit will have to be at or below its proposed TDC per unit.
 Because applicants will not know if their project is the one at the 50th percentile until after proposals have been submitted, all applicants need to carefully assess their proposed costs and the potential for cost increases.

-If developers are concerned about their costs and keeping them within the "applicable cost threshold," they should not claim the cost-containment points in the Self-Scoring Worksheet.
+If developers are concerned about their costs and keeping them within the "applicable cost threshold", they should not claim the cost-containment points in the self-scoring worksheet.